-The Board may use the authorities conferred under Resolutions 10 and 11 to allot further Ordinary Shares or rights to subscribe for them.
+The Board may use the authorities conferred under Resolutions 9 and 10 to allot further Ordinary Shares or rights to subscribe for them.

-Resolution 12 - Purchase of Own Shares
+Resolution 11 - Purchase of Own Shares

-Under Resolution 12, the Company's Shareholders are being asked to renew the Directors' authority to make market purchases of up to 11,683,466 Ordinary Shares of the Company (representing approximately 10% of the issued share capital as at 13 March 2024, this being the latest practicable date prior to the publication of this Annual Report).
-The Resolution sets out the minimum and maximum prices that can be paid, exclusive of expenses.
-Any Ordinary Shares in the Company purchased pursuant to the authority sought under Resolution 12 may be either cancelled, and not be available for reissue, or held in treasury.
-Once held in treasury, such shares may be sold for cash or cancelled.
-At the date of this notice the Company does not hold any Ordinary Shares in the capital of the Company in treasury.
-The authority conferred by Resolution 12 will expire at the conclusion of the next AGM or on the passing of 15 months from the passing of the Resolution, whichever is the first to occur.
+Shareholders will be asked to authorise the Company to make market purchases of up to 30,256,265 Ordinary Shares (representing approximately 14.99% of the issued share capital as at 7 March 2024, this being the latest practicable date prior to the publication of this Annual Report).
+The Resolution sets out the minimum and maximum prices that can be paid, exclusive of expenses, and Ordinary Shares bought back may be cancelled or held in treasury as may be determined by the Board.
+The authority conferred by Resolution 11 will expire at the conclusion of the next AGM of the Company or on the expiry of 15 months from the passing of the Resolution, whichever is the first to occur.
+Once held in treasury, such Ordinary Shares may be sold for cash or cancelled.
 The Board may use this authority to allow the Company to continue to operate its share buy-back policy.

-Resolution 13 - Notice of General Meetings
+Resolution 12 - Notice of General Meetings

-Resolution 13, which would be effective until the Company's next AGM, seeks approval to allow the Company to call general meetings, other than annual general meetings, on 14 days' clear notice.
-Such authority will only be exercised under exceptional circumstances.
+The Directors propose to preserve the Company's ability to call general meetings (other than annual general meetings) on 14 clear days' notice, as previously approved by Shareholders at the last annual general meeting.
+Resolution 12 seeks such approval and would be effective until the Company's next AGM when it would be intended that a similar Resolution be proposed.
+It is anticipated that, if confirmed, such authority will only be used in exceptional circumstances.
 The Company will also need to meet the requirements for electronic voting before it can call a general meeting on 14 days' notice.